pablo-icm/emm/content/publication/massana-distribution-2006/index.md

   little is known about the organisms corresponding to these sequences.
 Here we determine the abundance of several marine stramenopile lineages in surface marine waters using molecular probes and fluorescent in situ hybridization.
-We show that these protists are free‐living bacterivorous heterotrophic flagellates.
+We show that these protists are free-living bacterivorous heterotrophic flagellates.
 They were widely distributed, occurring in the five world oceans, and accounted for a significant fraction (up to 35%) of heterotrophic flagellates in diverse geographic regions.
-A single group, MAST‐4, represented 9% of cells within this functional assemblage, with the intriguing exception of polar waters where it was absent.
-MAST‐4 cells likely contribute substantially to picoplankton grazing and nutrient re‐mineralization in vast areas of the oceans and represent a key eukaryotic group in marine food webs.
+A single group, MAST-4, represented 9% of cells within this functional assemblage, with the intriguing exception of polar waters where it was absent.
+MAST-4 cells likely contribute substantially to picoplankton grazing and nutrient re-mineralization in vast areas of the oceans and represent a key eukaryotic group in marine food webs.
 links:
 - name: URL